Dorothy Page (actress)

-Dorothy Page (March 4, 1904 – March 26, 1961), also known as The Singing Cowgirl, was a B-movie film actress during the 1930s.
+Dorothy Page (March 4, 1904 – March 26, 1961), also known as The Singing Cowgirl, was a B movie film actress during the 1930s.

-Early life
+Early life and education

-Dorothy Page was born Dorothy Lillian Stofflett on March 4, 1904 in Northampton, Pennsylvania, United States.
+Dorothy Page was born Dorothy Lillian Stofflett on March 4, 1904, in Northampton, Pennsylvania.

-Education

 In the 1920s, Page attended Cedar Crest College, where she majored in music.
+She worked as a secretary at Curtis Publishing Company and won a beauty contest during that time.

 Career

-Modeling

-Page was chosen by the Curtis Publishing Company in the 1920s as a model for a Saturday Evening Post cover.
+While still attending college, Page was chosen by the Curtis Publishing Company in the early 1920s as a model for a Saturday Evening Post cover.
 Her portrait, painted by artist Neysa McMein, dubbed her "One of America's Ten Most Beautiful Women".

-Singing career

-Page tried out for the "Youth of America" in a singing contest hosted by Paul Whiteman, and won.
-With that, her radio and singing career began, and her stage name was created.
-By 1935, she was a regular on the Paducah Plantation, written and hosted by Irvin S. Cobb.
+Page intended to stay at home as a housewife and mother; however, due to financial issues at the time, her husband Waldo encouraged her to audition for Youth in America, a vocalist contest hosted by Paul Whiteman.
+Page was selected as the winner from amongst 700 participants.
+With that, her radio and singing career began, and she was soon working for NBC Radio.

-Acting career
+By 1935, she was a regular on the Paducah Plantation, written and hosted by Irvin S. Cobb, where she played the role of Lucy Virginia.
 That same year, Universal Pictures signed her to a contract.
-Her first film was Manhattan Blue, starring opposite Ricardo Cortez, which saw moderate success and placed a spotlight on her talent as a singer and an actress.
+Her first film was Manhattan Blue, starring opposite Ricardo Cortez, which saw moderate success.
 She then starred in King Solomon of Broadway opposite Edmund Lowe and Pinky Tomlin.
 That film was only moderately successful, and it wasn't until 1938 that she starred in another film, this time alongside Mary Boland and Ernest Truex in Mama Runs Wild.
 That movie also was not successful, and Page was not given any singing parts in the film.

 In late 1938, Grand National Pictures announced its intention to do a series of cowboy based films utilizing a "Singing Cowgirl".
 The first of these was Water Rustlers in 1939, starring Page and Dave O'Brien.
-Unfortunately the movie-going public did not accept a woman in the lead role of a western.
+Unfortunately, the movie-going public did not accept a woman in the lead role of a western.

-Ride 'Em Cowgirl was released next, that same year, and fared even worse than the first.
+Ride 'Em Cowgirl was released next in 1939, and fared even worse than the first.
 Later that same year, The Singing Cowgirl was released, in which Page again starred with O'Brien.
 It would be the last film by Grand National Pictures, and shortly thereafter they went out of business.

 In 1947, Page appeared on Broadway in the drama Dear Judas.

-Retirement

-Following the failure of the three "singing cowgirl" films, and the end of Grand National Pictures, Page retired from acting.
-Page began working in realty, buying old Hollywood houses, remodeling them and selling them at a profit.
-This second career proved very successful financially.